rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network.md

 * **Restart policy**: Kindly refer to the restart policy.
 On reboot, devices configured using DHCP may boot up with a new IP address and the network configuration of a deployed routed network becomes invalid.
 This can be avoided by assigning a static IP to the device you intend to deploy a routed network to esp in production systems.

+## ROS2 Routed Network Internal

+ROS2 Routed Network internally uses eProsima DDS Router for communication.
+DDS Router runs a FastDDS discovery server for peer-to-peer communication between cloud deployments and routers.
+The router runs in repeater mode so that multiple devices can communicate with each other from one local network to another local network at a different geographic location.

+**ServerID** - The DDS Router runs discovery server on the Server ID.
+By default, the ServerID is set to 0.
+**ServerPort** - The DDS Router runs discovery server on the Server Port.
+By default, ServerPort is set to 11811.

+**DomainID** - DDS Router Client uses device components DomainID to ensure it only listens to the ros2 nodes running on this DomainID.
+It also sets environment variable ROS_DOMAIN_ID in the user executables.
+We may override it by explicitly setting the environment variable ROS_DOMAIN_ID=0 in the user executables to make sure it runs on domain id 0.

+For device-to-device communication, the DDS Router Client running on each device edge exchanges data via DDS Router Server running in cloud.

+For cloud-to-cloud communication, since they are present in the  same network, FastDDS Discovery Server is used to discover and establish the communication between two cloud deployments.

+For cloud-to-device communication, the cloud has a peer-to-peer communication with the router using the FastDDS Discovery Server.
+The DDS Router then establishes communication with the device on the same or different network using the DDS Router Client.

+By default, all topics/services/actions are whitelisted in a package component.
+By default, ros2 nodes use shared memory to communicate with other nodes on the same system.
+So a config is mounted and the environment variable `FASTRTPS_DEFAULT_PROFILES_FILE` is set on user containers (cloud/device) to make sure it runs with UDP protocol.

+{{%notice info%}}
+1. Currently we are not backing up the FastDDS discovery server communication state data.
+Suppose the discovery server is restarted, then cloud-to-cloud or cloud-to-device communication can't be re-established.
+But device-to-device communication gets established eventually.
+2. Unlike ROS1, **ROS2 Routed Network Server** runs only on the cloud.
+3. It is recommended to use a single routed network for communication.
+But if a user deploys two or more routed networks with the same server id and uses all/few of them as a dependency in the user package, then any one of the routed networks will be used for cloud side communication.
+4. If a user uses both ROS2 routed and native network in a deployment, then the routed network overrides the native network's environment variable `ROS_DISCOVERY_SERVER` for cloud side communication.
+{{%/notice%}}